INFO-4602-5602/project-2-ncwit-team-13/README.md

 Mouse over the circles to display the tooltip.

 #### Design Process
 This design built on Justin and Bret’s exploration and attempts to calculate and display retention rates in a line graph.
-Bret and Will met on Monday and discussed better ways to calculate retention and alternatives to using a line graph as the graph was muddled and spaghetti-like making it hard compare the information among schools.
+Bret and Will met on Monday and discussed better ways to calculate retention and alternatives to using a line graph as the graph was muddled and spaghetti-like, making it hard compare the information among schools.
 After discussing the challenges Justin and Bret were having, Will devised a better way calculate attrition using Total Declared Major and Left Institution data.
 He also cleaned the data well, making sure to only pull from institutions matching our unique key and with data to compare year over year.
 After the initial calculations, we also corrected for a few instances with zeros and where the calculation was below zero or over one, indicating a problem with the data, by dropping the values.
 We further refined the data correcting for irregularities in naming NCWIT Participant type and Major Program Name.
 Major Program Name was a unique challenge as there were many variations among the CIP code and program name.

 <p>After exporting the csv with the cleaned data, we used Tableau to prototype the bubble chart.
 Here we added the color features and discussed the possibility of further interaction via clicking on each circle to display the data within each major.
+With more time we would have encorporated more interation beyond the tooltip, but the zooming in D3 proved to be beyond this project.
 </p>

 <h3>Visualization 4 - DataFry: Interactive line graph with sound</h3>